tektoncd/pipeline/docs/developers/tracing.md

 ## Enabling tracing

+The configmap `config/config-tracing.yaml` contains the configuration for tracing.
+It contains the following fields:

+* enabled: Set this to true to enable tracing
+* endpoint: API endpoint for jaeger collector to send the traces.
+By default the endpoint is configured to be `http://jaeger-collector.jaeger.svc.cluster.local:14268/api/traces`.

-Tekton pipelines controller expects the following environment variables to be able to connect to jaeger:
+Tekton pipelines controller also supports the following additional environment variables to be able to connect to jaeger:

-* `OTEL_EXPORTER_JAEGER_ENDPOINT` is the HTTP endpoint for sending spans directly to a collector.
 * `OTEL_EXPORTER_JAEGER_USER` is the username to be sent as authentication to the collector endpoint.
 * `OTEL_EXPORTER_JAEGER_PASSWORD` is the password to be sent as authentication to the collector endpoint.

-`OTEL_EXPORTER_JAEGER_ENDPOINT` is the only manadatory variable to enable tracing.
-You can find these variables in the controller manifest as well.